daniaokuye/winnerineast.github.io/README.md

-# Papers and Codes List
+# Raw Codes List
+## A Chinese saying:"you can write a poem easily when you've read thousands of them.".
+Similarily, for codings.
+# Index
 - [Audio Processing](##AudioProcessing)
 - [Awesome Series](#AwesomeSeries)
 - [Basic Software Engineering](#BasicSoftwareEngineering)